sensible-hq/sensible-docs/readme-sync/v0/welcome/4000 - excel-quickstart.md

 12. (**Optional**) Upload a second example document to see how the extracted output changes.
-TODO elaborate on this.
+TODO elaborate on this, provide 2nd link.

 Next
 ----

-TODO
+TODO...what link to no-code and developer resources? update 'no-code' to "AI powered extraction resources?"